open-horizon/horizon-deb-packager/README.md

 ## Introduction

-A project used to create and publish Debian packages and Ubuntu snaps of the Horizon platform.
-Current supported platforms include:
+A project used to create and publish Debian packages of the Horizon platform.
+Current supported architectures and distributions include:

- * Debian jessie, sid on armhf
- * Raspbian jessie, sid on armhf
- * Ubuntu xenial, yakkety on armhf, arm64, amd64, ppc64
+ * Architectures: amd64, armhf, arm64 ppc64el
+ * Distributions: Ubuntu Trusty, Xenial, and Yakkety; Raspbian Jessie, Stretch and Sid; and Debian Jessie and Sid

 Related Projects: